 - Create, preserve and support community housing and rehabilitate or restore community housing that is acquired or created under the CPA.
-Give preference to the reuse of existing buildings and to the construction of new buildings on previously developed sites. - Limit purchase price or rental fees to the Department of Housing and Community Development's established maximum low- and moderate-income limits to ensure that units are counted toward Fairhaven's 10% goal for affordable housing. - Promote economic diversity of Fairhaven residents by providing housing for households earning at a range of 30%-80% of the Area Median Income. - Provide permanent rental housing units that include support services for elderly and persons with disabilities. - Encourage non-profit organizations to build and advocate for affordable housing in Fairhaven. - Encourage diversity in Fairhaven's population by achieving a mix of homes that enhances Fairhaven's town character and provides needed choices for all its residents. - Preserve the character of Fairhaven's established residential neighborhoods. - Promote Smart Growth and be guided by sustainable development principles.
+Give preference to the reuse of existing buildings and to the construction of new buildings on previously developed sites. - Limit purchase price or rental fees to the Department of Housing and Community Development's established maximum low and moderate income limits to ensure that units are counted toward Fairhaven's 10% goal for affordable housing. - Promote economic diversity of Fairhaven residents by providing housing for households earning at a range of 30%-80% of the Area Median Income. - Provide permanent rental housing units that include support services for elderly and persons with disabilities. - Encourage diversity in Fairhaven's population by achieving a mix of homes that enhances Fairhaven's town character and provides needed choices for all its residents. - Preserve the character of Fairhaven's established residential neighborhoods. - Promote Smart Growth and be guided by sustainable development principles.